Aditya-28-M/Snake-and-Ladder-Game/README.md

 - Turn-based play
 - Win detection

-How to Run:
-1. Make sure you have Python 3.x installed.
-2. Save the script as `snake_ladder_gui.py`
-3. Run the script:
-   > python snake_ladder_gui.py

 How to Play:
 - Players take turns to roll the dice by clicking the "Roll Dice" button.
 - Landing on a ladder moves you up.